-Campus Resources
+• Campus Resources

-Victims of sexual assault, sexual violence, domestic violence, dating violence, and/or stalking can get help on campus through the Mental Health Counselor located in Health Services in Riesenberg Hall.
+Victims of sexual assault, sexual violence, domestic violence, dating violence, and/or stalking can get help on campus through the Mental Health Counselor located in Baylis Hall.
 These offices can refer victims to off-campus support services and provide a list of resources for students, faculty, staff, and visitors who need counseling, medical and/or legal help, or just empathetic, understanding support.